PFWhite/ADRC-UDMS/vagrant/README.md

-# REDCap VM for the HCV Target Project
+# REDCap VM for the ADRC UDMS

 ## Overview

-This directory contains a Vagrant VM used to testing and development work on the HCV Target 2.0 and 3.0 projects.
+This directory contains a Vagrant VM used to testing and development work on the ADRC UDMS.
 It is based on the VM defined in CTS-IT's redcap_deployment repo.

 ## Requirements